Table of Contents

 If they need a copy of their receipt for their records, they can self-serve that directly from client hub by clicking Download PDF.

 Bank payments are included in the Jobber Payments Transactions List report along with credit card transactions.
-To tell which transactions were bank payments, check out the Paid with column where where Bank payment (ACH) will appear.
+To tell which transactions were bank payments, filter by the Paid with column where Bank payment (ACH) will appear.

 The columns that appear in the report are: